medialab/ouatterrir/README.md

 Start a MongoDB (at least 4.0), either already installed, or you can start one via Docker on the 27117 port for instance with:
 ```
+cp .env{.example,}
 docker-compose run -p 27117:27017 mongo
 ```

-Then run the API server with:
+In another shell, run the API server with:
 ```
 npm run start
 ```